Vintage Longwave Receivers - Part 4

 Even When You're Morse-Fluent - Every so often you'll come across a NDB sending incredibly bad Morse.
 From incomprehensible character formation to just plain poor spacing, it all adds up to an almost impossible call sign to copy.
 Sometimes the poor sending is caused by a problem at the station which is usually repaired in a short time.
 Other times it's the way that the station call was programmed and it always sends poorly and never changes.
 Fortunately, this "never changing" problem only applies to a very small percentage of NDBs.
 Most beacons send excellent Morse but eventually you'll hear a call sign that defies copy.
 When this happens, copy the call as best you can but be sure to note the frequency of operation.
 Later, you can use "classaxe.com" to search on "the frequency of operation" to see if the call letters are "rearranged" due to poor spacing.
 There are several NDBs that have this problem, LDG 296kc is a good example.
 I've copied this NDB as "DGL" many times because of their spacing problem (the spacing problem has been corrected and LDG now sends excellent Morse, 2019.)
 Poor character formation is almost as much of a problem with NDBs like MNC 348kc sounding like "NNC" or POY 344kc sounding like "POC."
 Be sure to log the frequency along with the call.
 That way you might be able to decipher a questionable call sign when checking your reception list versus the NAV-AIDs.
 Again though, 99% of the NDBs send excellent Morse.

 |Other Beacons -

 There other kinds of beacon signals that will be received on LW.

 Sometimes these are marine buoys that provide some navigation or hazard

 information in bays, lakes and other waterways.
-Most of the time it's
+Most oil rigs that are

 the NAV-AID sites, it does not mean that the signal received is not a